-The Sussex Colour Group is a group of researchers, led by Dr. Anna Franklin, in the School of Psychology at the University of Sussex.
+The Sussex Colour Group is a group of researchers, led by Professor Anna Franklin, in the School of Psychology at the University of Sussex.
 We conduct research on colour perception and cognition in order to understand how humans see and interact with colour, and to address broader theoretical issues in cognitive and developmental science.
 The three main aims of our research are to:

 - Understand how humans perceive and process colour

 - Establish how colour perception and cognition develops

 - Use colour as a testing ground for fundamental theoretical debates in cognitive and developmental science

 The members of our group have research backgrounds in Cognitive Neuroscience, Developmental Psychology and Vision Science, and we use a diverse range of approaches and methods in our research.
 These methods include psychophysics, EEG, fMRI and cross-cultural fieldwork.
 We believe that a lot can be understood about perception and cognition by investigating its development, and therefore we also conduct studies with infants and toddlers in our Baby Lab (The Sussex Baby Lab).

 - How is the spectrum of colour categorised by the human observer, and how are colour categories expressed in the brain?